 Fix #3: Check for malware infections

 It’s possible that something more malevolent is causing Windows Defender to disrupt your computer’s performance.
-Run a full system scan using a reputable and lightweight anti-malware solution such as Emsisoft Anti-Malware (we have a 30-day free trial available) to check your computer for any malware that may be affecting your computer’s ability to run smoothly and safely.
+Run a full system scan using a reputable and lightweight anti-malware solution such as Emsisoft Anti-Malware (we have a 30-day free trial available) to check your computer for any virus or malware that may be affecting your computer’s ability to run smoothly and safely.

 Have an awesome (malware-free) day!